Providing vision and architectural guidance to organisations

 The following tasks are needed in an architecture governance function:

-- Maintain the currency and relevancy of the architecture artefacts to reflect the changes into the organisation.
+- Maintain the currency and relevancy of the architectural artifacts to reflect the changes in the organisation.

 - Reporting on compliance to the architecture within the organisation.

-- Reporting on alignment of organisation strategies to the architecture or vice versa.
+- Reporting on the alignment of organisation strategies to the architecture or vice versa.